 Can I use scrambled eggs baked on the tray instead?

-You can, but baked eggs can quickly become rubbery.
-Soft-scramble is done on the stovetop.
-It takes only a couple of minutes to get that custardy texture, making it feel more purposeful.
+You can do that but baked eggs may turn rubbery.
+Soft-scrambling is a process done on the stovetop where it only takes a couple minutes to achieve that custardy texture which makes it feel more purposeful.

 What if I don’t eat pork?

-You can use turkey breakfast sausage; just add some oil if it’s very lean.
-Vegetarian crumbles or black beans with sautéed peppers are also great, especially with some salsa verde and more lime.
+You can try turkey sausage (just add some oil if it’s super lean).
+You can also use vegetarian crumbles or black beans with some sautéed peppers.
+Those would be great especially when you add some salsa verde and extra lime!

-My favorite kind of kitchen nonsense is loaded breakfast nachos.
-They are incredibly comforting and bold.
-It’s like brunch and movie-night snacks decided to shake hands and collaborate.
-Save the chips crispy, keep the eggs soft, and treat the fresh toppings like confetti!
-If someone says it’s too much for breakfast, give them a fork and see how they change their mind.
+My favorite kind of kitchen nonsense has to be loaded breakfast nachos.
+They are cozy and fun.
+It’s as if brunch and a movie-night snack bar teamed up.
+Keep the chips crispy, the eggs soft, and the fresh toppings like confetti!
+If someone says it’s too much for breakfast, hand them a fork.